Check out v4 of the Fauna CLI

 Method Description

-Deletes a database.
+Deletes a child database.

-Verifies that a database exists.
+Test if a child database exists.

-Replaces a database’s metadata and settings.
+Replace a child database's metadata and settings.

-Updates a database’s metadata and settings.
+Update a child database's metadata and settings.

 Is this article helpful?